ton-blockchain/docs/docs/func/types.md

 Types of the form `[A, B, ...]` represent TVM tuples with concrete length and types of components, known in compile time.
 For example, `[int, cell]` is the type of TVM tuples, having length exactly 2, which first component is an integer, and the second is a cell. `[]` is the type of empty tuples (having the unique inhabitant – the empty tuple).
 Note that in contrast to unit type `()`, the value of `[]` occupy 1 stack entry.

 ## Polymorphism with type variables
-FunC has Miller-Rabin type system with support for polymorphic functions.
+FunC has Miller-Rabin-type system with support for polymorphic functions.
 For example, function
 ```
 forall X -> (X, X) duplicate(X value) {
   return (value, value);